dianatechbakery/bb-test-suite/README.md

 1. Verify your Brainbase API key and flow ID
 2. Check the WebSocket connection to Brainbase
 3. Ensure your Based flow is deployed and active

+### BrainbaseRunner Issues

+If you encounter issues with the BrainbaseRunner:

+1. Check that the WebSocket URL is correct in `src/config.ts`
+2. Verify that your API key and flow ID are valid
+3. Ensure that the Brainbase Engine is running and accessible
+4. Check for any firewall or network issues that might block WebSocket connections

 ## 🤝 Contributing